Private music teacher

 Salary

-• The Incorporated Society of Musicians (ISM)'s 2021 survey of teaching, examining and accompanying rates showed that the average hourly rate charged by private music teachers was just over £34 for both face-to-face and online teaching.
+- The Incorporated Society of Musicians (ISM)'s 2024 annual survey of teaching, examining and accompanying rates showed that the median hourly rate charged by private music teachers was £37 for both face-to-face and online teaching.

-• The average hourly rate charged by self-employed visiting music teachers in schools was £34.73 per hour.
-Hourly rates were significantly higher in independent schools than in state schools.
+- The median hourly rate charged by self-employed visiting music teachers in state schools was £34.50 per hour.
+Hourly rates were significantly higher in independent schools - a median hourly rate of £41, but lower in music services or hubs (£32.75).

-According to the ISM survey, fees charged in London and the South East are higher than elsewhere in the UK.
+According to the ISM survey, median rates charged in London and the South East are typically higher than elsewhere in the UK.

 Most private music teachers are self-employed, so in addition to providing an income your fees need to cover the overhead costs of running a private teaching practice.
-For tips on setting your rates, see the ISM website.
+For tips on setting your rates, see the ISM.

 Income figures are intended as a guide only.